 Despite the common ideology that a gap year is all about lazing on beaches, wild parties and non-stop good times, it’s not.While it’s definitely a once in a lifetime experience, it can offer much more than just a chance to escape the daily grind.

-Whether you’re planning to spend a year living out of your backpack as you hop across Europe or teaching English to kids in Peru it’s bound to be a whole lot of fun, but here are a few of the benefits you can reap in the long run…
+Are you planning to spend a year living out of your backpack as you hop across Europe or are you thinking of teaching English to kids in Peru?
+Whatever you choose, you're bound to have a whole lot of fun.
+Here are a few of the benefits you can reap in the long run…

 1. Open your mind

 A holiday allows you to see a different culture.
 A gap year allows you to live it.
 It will give you time to slow down and reflect on what’s really important.